Street safety cameras

 - crowd management.

-Our code of practice and protocols covering street camera use is rigorous.
+Our code of practice covering street camera use is rigorous.
 It includes an independent audit committee made up of legal experts and civil liberties advocates that is charged with ensuring the code is upheld.

 You can download the documents below.